huishenlab/biscuit/docs/snakemake_pipeline.md

       successfully if the required executable is in PATH
     - Toggle optional workflow components
     - Specify other run parameters
-  5. Run the first rule of Snakemake on the command line
-    - `snakemake --cores 2 --use-envmodules --until get_R1_R2_files`
+  5. Run the first rule of Snakemake on the command line: `snakemake --cores 2 --use-envmodules --until get_R1_R2_files`
     - **This rule needs to be run separately first for the correct R1 and R2 files to be passed to `biscuit_align`**
     - Collects the list of comma separated R1 and R2 files in `bin/samples.tsv` and renames them
       - Only a few seconds per sample and allows quick debugging of missing input files
   6. Submit the workflow to an HPC using command similar to `bin/run_snakemake_workflow.sh`